meditationstuff/protocol_1/index.md

 	* For what’s seemingly contextually bad, as far as you can currently tell, what might or might not be good to do about that, and when or under what conditions, as far as you can currently tell?
 Offline Generative, While Taking a Break from Meditating:
 	* How are you currently coming to know, or, how might you come to know, about additional possibly contextually good things to do, that you’re not currently doing, or not doing at all the times they might be good to do, or have never done before, as far as you can currently tell?
 What are some things you’ve never done before that might be good to do, as far as you can currently tell?
 How might you come to do those possibly good things at possibly good times, as far as you can currently tell?
+	* How are you currently coming to know, or, how might you come to know, about additional possibly contextually good *ways* of doing (good) things to do, that you’re not currently doing, or not doing at all the times they might be good to do, or have never done before, as far as you can currently tell?
+What are some ways (of doing) you’ve never done before that might be good to do, as far as you can currently tell?
+How might you come to do things in those ways, at possibly good times, as far as you can currently tell?

+\*

+Notes: how/&#8203;manner/&#8203;way

 [<a href="#90h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]